Parallel Deep Neural Networks Have Zero Duality Gap: Conclusion

 \section{Conclusion}

-We present the convex duality framework for standard neural networks, considering both multi-layer linear networks and three-layer ReLU networks with rank-1 or whitened data.
+We present the convex duality framework for standard neural networks, considering both multi-layer linear networks and three-layer ReLU networks with rank-1.
 In stark contrast to the two-layer case, the duality gap can be non-zero for neural networks with depth three or more.
 Meanwhile, for neural networks with parallel architecture, with the regularization of $L$-th power of Frobenius norm in the parameters, we show that strong duality holds and the duality gap reduces to zero.
-A limitation of our work is that we primarily focus on minimal norm interpolation problems.
-We expect to generalize our results to general regularized training problems.
+A limitation of our work is that we primarily focus on minimum norm interpolation problems.
+We believe that our results can be easily generalized to a regularized training problems with general loss function, including squared loss, logistic loss, hinge loss, etc..

+Another interesting research direction is investigating the complexity of solving our convex dual problems.
+Although the number of variables can be high for deep networks, the convex duality framework offers a rigorous theoretical perspective to the structure of optimal solutions.
+These problems can also shed light into the optimization landscape of their equivalent non-convex formulations.
+We note that it is not yet clear whether convex formulations of deep networks present practical gains in training.
+However, in \cite{mishkin2022fast,nnacr} it was shown that convex formulations provide significant computational speed-ups in training two-layer neural networks.
+Furthermore, similar convex analysis was also applied various architectures including batch normalization \citep{ergen2022demystifying}, vector output networks \citep{sahiner2021vectoroutput}, threshold and polynomial activation networks \citep{ergen2023globally,bartan2021neural}, GANs \citep{sahiner2022hidden}, autoregressive models \citep{vikul2021generative}, and Transformers \citep{ergen2023transformer,sahiner2022unraveling}.